-Different from traditional RISs having diagonal scattering matrices, BD-RISs have scattering matrices not limited to diagonal ones, which can provide more flexible beam management.
+Different from conventional RISs with diagonal scattering matrices, BD-RISs have scattering matrices not limited to diagonal ones, which can provide more flexible beam management.
 In existing works, there are two branches belonging to BD-RIS supporting the reflective mode, as shown in Fig. \ref{fig:RIS_tree}.
-On one hand, \cite{shen2021} gets deeper into the essence of RIS and for the first time model the RIS based on scattering parameter network.
-They go beyond diagonal phase shift models \cite{guo2020weighted,di2020hybrid,huang2019reconfigurable,wu2019intelligent,wu2019beamforming,zheng2021double,bansal2021rate,feng2022waveform,zhao2021irs,liu2022joint,xu2020resource,gopi2020intelligent,abeywickrama2020intelligent,cai2020practical,li2021intelligent,ozdogan2019intelligent,tang2020wireless} (with a single-connected architecture), and propose more general group/fully-connected architectures with block-diagonal matrices.
+On one hand, \cite{shen2021} for the first time models RIS based on the scattering parameter network.
+This work goes beyond diagonal phase shift models \cite{guo2020weighted,di2020hybrid,huang2019reconfigurable,wu2019intelligent,wu2019beamforming,zheng2021double,bansal2021rate,feng2022waveform,zhao2021irs,liu2022joint,xu2020resource,gopi2020intelligent,abeywickrama2020intelligent,li2021intelligent,ozdogan2019intelligent,tang2020wireless} (with a single-connected architecture), and proposes more general group/fully-connected architectures with block-diagonal matrices.
 Different from the single-connected architecture that only adjusts the phase shifts of incident waves, the group/fully-connected architectures enable both amplitude and phase shift manipulations, therefore providing additional beam control flexibility.
-Based on the proposed architectures in \cite{shen2021}, the authors in \cite{nerini2021reconfigurable} designed codebooks for group/fully-connected RIS with discrete-value impedance networks.
-Results show that the size of the codebook needed in fully-connected RIS can be significantly reduced compared to that in conventional RIS, highlighting the hardware realizing feasibility of fully-connected RIS.
-On the other hand, \cite{li2022reconfigurable} proposes another novel RIS architecture under the BD-RIS branch, where the signal impinging on one reconfigurable element can be reflected from another one, yielding a non-diagonal phase shift matrix.
-Results show that the performance achieved by this non-diagonal RIS can be better than that achieved by the group-connected RIS, and close to that achieved by the fully-connected RIS.
+With the proposed architectures in \cite{shen2021}, codebooks for group/fully-connected RIS with discrete-value impedance networks are designed in \cite{nerini2021reconfigurable}, showing that the codebook size for fully-connected RIS can be much reduced compared to that in conventional RIS.
+On the other hand, another novel RIS architecture \cite{li2022reconfigurable} is proposed under the BD-RIS branch, where the signal impinging on one reconfigurable element can be reflected from another one, yielding a non-diagonal phase shift matrix that enables more flexible beam manipulation.